django-denmark/2020.djangoday.dk/content/tickets.md

 <a class="btn btn-lg btn-primary" href="https://djangoday.ticketbutler.io/en/e/django-day-2020/" target="_blank">Streaming support - DKK 50</a>

-## Free streaming

-The event will be free to stream (more information to come), but please register to receive the full information, including how to join our chat platform:
+**Free streaming**: The event will be free to stream (more information to come), but please register to receive the full information, including how to join our chat platform:

 <a class="btn btn-lg btn-primary" href="https://djangoday.ticketbutler.io/en/e/django-day-2020/" target="_blank">Free streaming - DKK 0</a>